martinit18/nested_fit/README.md

 To test if everything is working, go to the directory `examples/data_analysis/aaa_simple_example/legacy_func_input` and run `nested_fit_xxx`<br>
 **NOTE:**
-- Always activate your Python virtual environment before using the Nested Fit:<br>
+- If needed, activate your Python virtual environment before using the Nested Fit:<br>
          `source <path_to_your_virtual_env_name>/bin/activate`
-- **This installation does not works with ANACONDA**
+- **This installation may not works with ANACONDA**

 ### Generalities for the installation